mobkits/touch-simulate/Readme.md

 #### .moveTo(x, y, [end])

-Insread of move direction, set move monent destination, x and y are clientX and clientY (relative to viewport, regardless of scrollbar)
+Instead of move direction, set move destination, x and y are clientX and clientY (relative to viewport)

 #### .move(angel, distance, [end])